ente-io/ente/docs/photos/features/uncategorized.md

 ### Clean up Uncategorized

-In the mobile app, you can click on the overflow menu
+In the mobile app, you can click on the overflow menu and click `Clean Uncategorized` option.
+All files that are also present in another album, that is owned by the user, will be removed from the Uncategorized section.